Early Women's Golf

 - I Princesses and Fishwives

-- II Early Women's Golf Clubs Part 1
+- III Early Women's Golf Clubs Part 1

-- III Early Women's Golf Clubs Part 2
+- IV Early Women's Golf Clubs Part 2

-- IV Ladies Golf Union - First UK Golf Association
+- V Ladies Golf Union - First UK Golf Association

-- VI Women's Golf - The Fashion Pages
+- VII Women's Golf - The Fashion Pages

-Significant events for golf history include the formation of LGU in 1893, the first UK golfing association, and the creation of a proper national handicapping system, which the men's associations would, by and large, subsequently adopt.
+Several events in women's golf history are significant for golf history in general.
+They include the formation of LGU in 1893, the first UK golfing association, and the creation of a proper national handicapping system, which the men's associations subsequently adopted.